newfarms/react-native-mapbox-geometry-editor/CONTRIBUTING.md

 # Contributing

+Thank you for your interest in contributing!
+Please feel free to put up a PR for any issue or feature request. :)

 We want this community to be friendly and respectful to each other.
-Please follow it in all your interactions with the project.
+Please follow these guidelines in all your interactions with the project.

 ## Development workflow